YongBinnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn/hood/README.md

 sudo umount /dev/sdX*
 ```

-Then, use following command to check the partitions are not mounted, the correct output is nothing (replace sdX with SD card device name)
+Then, use following command to ensure the partitions are not mounted.
+Correct output is nothing (replace sdX with SD card device name)

 ```shell
 mount|grep sdX
 ```

-Then, start install (replace sdX with SD card device name)
+Then, start to install (replace sdX with SD card device name)

 ```shell
 cd hood/scripts
 ./mntinstall.sh sdX
 ```

+Commandline options available to the install script:
+ - no_usb_tether
+ - harden_only
+ - no_rfkill
+ - no_gpukill
+ - prefix=

 ## License